OUR

 celebrates 100 years of activity.

-Today, the Varvaglione 1921 brand is recognized both nationally and internationally, supported by a prestigious range of wines that have received numerous awards and recognitions.
+Today, the Varvaglione 1921 brand is recognized in both the national and international markets, supported by a prestigious selection of wines that have received numerous awards and accolades.

-Varvaglione 1921 is today present in over 36 countries worldwide and bases its wine production on more than 120 hectares of land dedicated to the cultivation of vineyards under the Varvaglione 1921 label.
+Today, Varvaglione 1921 bases its wine production on over 150 hectares of land dedicated to cultivating wines under the Varvaglione 1921 brand.

-Thanks to the network of growers affiliated with Varvaglione 1921, local partner farmers for over 30 years, the Salento winery covers a cultivation area of more than 1,500 hectares.
-In terms of quality, research, and development, Varvaglione 1921 is monitored by the University of Udine and the University of Bologna, which systematically inspect the Taranto facility once a month.
+Thanks to its network of affiliated growers — local farmers who have been partners for over 30 years — the Salento-based winery Varvaglione 1921 covers a cultivation area of over 400 hectares.
+In terms of quality, research, and development, Varvaglione 1921 is monitored by the University of Udine and the University of Rome, Tor Vergata, which systematically inspect the Taranto-based facility once a month.
 Varvaglione 1921 is a certified winery holding BRC Certification Body, IFS International Food Standard, ISO 22000, ISO 22005, ISO 9001, and ISO 14001 certifications.